-Certain groups of people may be more likely to experience lightheadedness and other adverse effects from strenuous exercise, according to The New York Times.
+Certain groups of people may be more likely to experience lightheadedness and other adverse effects from strenuous exercise.
 These include those with uncontrolled high blood pressure, diabetes, unstable angina, a history of heart attack or other serious heart conditions.
 If you have been sedentary for an extended period of time, take caution when engaging in strenuous exercise.

-While lightheadedness after a workout typically is not cause for concern, in some instances, it can indicate a more serious condition, according to Go Ask Alice.
-For example, if you take preventive steps to reduce lightheadedness post-workout, yet still experience lightheadedness, seek medical attention.
+While lightheadedness after a workout typically is not cause for concern, in some instances, it can indicate a more serious condition.
+For example, if you take preventive steps to reduce lightheadedness post-workout yet still experience it, seek medical attention.
 Your physician may recommend alternate exercises and perform diagnostic tests to examine your heart, blood pressure and lung function.